fernando38954/fernando38954.github.io/_posts/2024-04-18-Sending-First-Patch.md

 ## Sending First Patch

+First we tried to make a basic patch correcting only the codestyle of some files, after which we did the following patch:

 We have replaced bellow code in drivers/iio/adc/ad7266.c of Branch TESTING of repository IIO
 ```tsql
     ret = iio_device_claim_direct_mode(indio_dev);